 The route number and destination of each bus is displayed on a head sign above the windshield.
 Before boarding the bus, make sure it is the bus you wish to take.
 If you are unsure, ask the bus operator to assist you.

 If you are unsure of where to get off the bus, ask your bus operator to call out the desired stop asthe bus approaches it.
 If your trip requires the use of more than one bus to reach your destination, ask the driver for a free limited-time transfer slip when you pay your fare.
 If you are using a 31-day pass or day pass you will not need a transfer slip.

 After paying your fare, move promptly to a vacant seat.
 Please note that seniors and persons with disabilities have priority for the seats directly behind the driver.
 If seats are not available, move towards the rear of the bus and hold on to the grab rails.

 About a block before your stop, pull the stop request cord or push the touch strip to signal the driver that you want to get off at the next stop.
 Please be sure the driver has enough time to make a safe stop.
 Please exit from the rear door.
 Push the touch bar on the doors gently to open them.
 Hold the door handle as you exit the bus.
-Some buses have a yellow touch strip located on the back door – on these buses touch the yellow strip to activate the doors.
+All buses have a yellow touch strip located on the back door – touch the yellow strip to activate the doors.
 After you exit, stand to the side of the road or on the sidewalk until the bus has pulled away.
 For your safety, do not cross in front of the bus and obey all traffic signals.